koczadly/csgo-gsi/README.md

 A Java library for retrieving real-time game information and statistics from Counter-Strike: Global Offensive using its built-in *game state integration* service.

-This project is in active development, although has already been tested and should provide full functionality.
+This project is in active development, and will receive updates as changes are made to the underlying game state schema supplied by the game.

 ## Features
-This library provides 3 main features:
+This library provides simple access to 3 main features:
-- Automated location of the Steam and game directories
+- Automated location of the Steam and game directories (even on externally configured drives)
-- The creation of game state service configurations
+- The creation and deletion of game state service configurations
-- A server which listens for updates and parses the state details
+- A server which listens for updates and parses the game state data

 ## Usage
 ### Maven